nicodalessandro11/uoc-tfg-auq/shared/scripts/data/git_history.md

 # *Are U Query-ous?* - GIT LOGS

+## 🐛 Fix | 2025-05-29 | Improved user experience in password reset and comparison view

+- Updated the forgot-password and reset-password pages in the auth directory to enhance user experience
+- Enhanced the compare page and compare-view component to provide a more intuitive comparison interface
+- Refactored the chat-sidebar, city-selector, debug-panel, and leaflet-map components for better performance and readability
+- Moved the indicators page to the deprecated directory as it is no longer in use

+This commit aims to improve the overall user experience of our application, particularly in the areas of password reset and data comparison.
+It also involves some necessary cleanup and refactoring for better code maintainability.

 ## 📦 Feature | 2025-05-29 | Enhanced map visualization and comparison features

 - Updated compare/page.tsx and visualize-view.tsx for improved map comparison functionality